jhemberger/md-cv/index.md

 ## Currently
 I am a PhD candidate in the Department of Entomology at the University of Wisconsin-Madison.
-I'm interested in questions pertaining to how bumble bee behavior, colony fitness, populations, and communities respond to landscape-scale flower variability over space and time.
+I'm interested in questions pertaining to how bumble bee behavior, colony fitness, populations, and communities respond to landscape-scale flower availability over space and time.
+Outside of my professional pursuits, I am a photographer, climbing routesetter, and a budding wine aficionado.

 ## Education

 `2013-present`